 Time frame: 24 months post Lapiplasty® Procedure

-Time to start weight-bearing in a boot
+Time to Start Weight-bearing in a Boot, in Days

-Time to start weight-bearing in a boot
+Time to start weight-bearing in a boot, in days

 Time frame: 0-3 weeks, post Lapiplasty® Procedure